Photo diary of Australian native birds

 There is a sculpture in Sydney called Forgotten Songs, dedicated to all the birds lost because of the concrete jungle.

 Did you know that Jervis Bay has amazing dive sites?
-I dived at the Docks, which is one of the dive sites in Jervis Bay.
+I dived at the Docks, one of them.

 Rosella